 - In Medievil, Sir Daniel Fortesque was killed by being shot through the left eye by the very first arrow fired in the battle against Zarok.
 When he is revived as a skeleton a century later, his right eye comes back but the left eye socket remains empty.

 - In a deleted scene from "Burns' Heir", The Simpsons inflicted this on a Richard Simmons-esque aerobics robot.
-It regenerated the eye à la Terminator 2.
+It regenerated the eye à la Terminator 2: Judgment Day.
 The deleted scene was shown during "The Simpsons 138th Episode Spectacular" clip show.

 - Arcee blasts Shockwave in the eye in the Transformers Prime episode "Out of the Past".
 By the next time we see him, he has his eye back thanks to some offscreen Self-Surgery.
 Ah, the joys of being a robot.